zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 [end of dialogue]

 Gina begins our dialogue by saying to Mark, “I woul d like to begin by expressing my gratitude to all the people who have helped me a long the way.”
-“To express” (express) your thoughts, or feelings, or emotions i s to show them or display them, or perhaps do something to let someone know w hat your thoughts or feelings are.
+“To express” (express) your thoughts, or feelings, or emotions is to show them or display them, or perhaps do something to let someone know w hat your thoughts or feelings are.
 The term “gratitude” (gratitude) mean s a feeling of thankfulness, of being happy that something good has happened to you  and specifically being thankful to another person or perhaps a situation t hat has given you these good things.

-Nowadays people talk about “gratitude” as being thi s feeling of thankfulness or this idea of thanking someone for the good things t hat have happened to them.
+Nowadays people talk about “gratitude” as being this feeling of thankfulness or this idea of thanking someone for the good things t hat have happened to them.
 Logically, you have to be thankful to someone, but many people talk about gratitude in a, I guess you might say, “impersonal sense,” or a way that doesn’t necessarily imply a specific person giving them cer tain things.
 People say, “I am grateful for this” or “I am grateful for that.”
 “Gr ateful” (grateful) means being thankful for something.
 We often don’t say to whom we are grateful.

 In any case, Gina is expressing her gratitude to a certain group of people.
 She’s actually thanking the people who have helped her “a long the way.”
 “Along the way” is an expression meaning over a period of time , or as you are trying to reach a certain goal or a certain point in your lif e.
 Mark interrupts Gina, who it seems is practicing a speech – a talk that she’s go ing to be giving to a group of people.
 He says, “You’re not going to start your sp eech with that boring opening, are you?”